That Hamilton Woman-1941

 Since women are not allowed to leave the house and any men daring to question the Taliban are either slaughtered, beaten, or arrested, the film is quite heavy compared to typical animated fare.

-The Breadwinner’s main character is a likable eleven-year-old girl named Parvana, who lives in metropolitan Kabul, Afghanistan.
-Along with her father, she sells items on the city streets to support the rest of the family- wife, daughter, and male toddler.
+The Breadwinner’s main character is a likable eleven-year-old girl named Parvana.
+She lives in metropolitan Kabul, Afghanistan, with her father and sells items on the city streets to support the rest of the family—his wife, daughter, and male toddler.

-Another high point to The Breadwinner is the substance that the story contains- it is not fluffed as commonly seen in modern animated films.
+Another high point of The Breadwinner is the story’s substance; it is not fluffed, as is commonly seen in modern animated films.

 Throughout the film, I knew that I was watching something of meaning.
-Parvana faces true danger; if she is found out not to be a young boy but instead a young girl she could be beaten, raped, or worse.
+Parvana faces actual danger; if she is found not to be a young boy but instead a young girl, she could be beaten, raped, or worse.

-Unwisely, early on in the film, she makes an enemy of a young, sadistic soldier, who continues to resurface and threaten Parvana throughout the film.
+Unwisely, early in the film, she becomes an enemy of a young, sadistic soldier who continues to resurface and threaten Parvana throughout the film.

 More than a handful of frightening scenes occur, evidence that director Nora Twomey’s intentions are not for a family-friendly affair.

-If I were to point out a shortcoming to the film, The Breadwinner suffers a bit from an erratic approach.
+If I were to point out a film, the Breadwinner suffers from an erratic approach.

-I adore the straightforward aspects of the main story and enjoyed not only the survival instincts and female empowerment but of her innocent friendship with Shauzia.
-However, a handful of times the film goes in a different direction as Parvana tells stories of a young man’s journey to retrieve seeds stolen from him.
+I adore the straightforward aspects of the main story and enjoyed the survival instincts, female empowerment, and Parvana’s innocent friendship with Shauzia.
+However, the film goes in a different direction a handful of times as Parvana tells stories of a young man’s journey to retrieve seeds stolen from him.

 With a worthy and meaningful central storyline, how nice to feast one’s eyes on an artistic animated production so marvelously made.

-The Breadwinner (2017) is a treat for those animated film fans yearning for something more intelligent than the standard “kid’s film”.
+The Breadwinner (2017) is a treat for animated film fans who yearn for something more intelligent than the standard “kid’s film.”

 Oscar Nominations: Best Animated Feature Film